Simple Guide to Using Arthas

 java -jar arthas-boot.jar [PID]

-After running, it will list Java processes on the system.
-Select the process number you need to diagnose.
+After running, it will list the Java processes on the system.
+Simply select the process number you wish to diagnose.

 Common Arthas Commands